AjayMT/mako/README.md

 Download `mako.iso` and `mako-hda.img` from [here](https://github.com/AjayMT/mako/tree/release).

 ## Build from source
 This build process has been tested on macOS.
-It *should* work on most Linux-like platforms; if you are having trouble building Mako, please reach out to me or raise an issue on this repository.
+It *should* work on most Linux-like platforms; if you have trouble building Mako, please reach out to me or raise an issue on this repository.

 Steps:
 1. Build or acquire a [cross-compiling GCC toolchain](https://wiki.osdev.org/GCC_Cross-Compiler) that targets the `i386-elf` platform.
 This is the hardest and most time consuming step -- if you can find precompiled binaries of `i386-elf-gcc` and binutils for your platform, save yourself the effort and use them instead of building GCC from source.
 After this is complete, you should have `i386-elf` versions of GCC and binutils: